 - Make sure that outbreaks of vaccine preventable diseases are controlled.

 - Educate health care providers in proper vaccine usage, storage and handling.

 We supply your health care provider with many different vaccines provided by the Ministry of Health.
 This allows them to give you many vaccines free of charge.

-CK Public Health is required by law (Child Care and Early Years Act 2014) to review the immunization records of all children in registered child care centres.
-All children attending registered child care centres are required to have proof of immunization on file at the health unit.
-When registering your child in a new child care centre, fill out the Child Care Entry Form (available at the child care centre) and bring a copy of their immunization record to the child care centre.
+CK Public Health is required by law (Child Care and Early Years Act 2014) to review the immunization records of all children in registered child care centers.
+All children attending registered child care centers are required to have proof of immunization on file at the health unit.
+When registering your child in a new child care center, fill out the Child Care Entry Form (available at the child care center) and bring a copy of their immunization record to the child care center.

 School Aged Children

 All children, aged 4-17 years, attending school need to be immunized according to the Ontario immunization schedule.
 Keeping children up to date protects them from many serious diseases that are easily spread in schools.

 The health unit is required by law (Immunization of School Pupils Act) to review the immunization records of all children attending school in the Municipality of Chatham-Kent.
 Every child that attends school is required to have proof of immunization or a valid medical or philosophical exemption on file at the health unit.
 When registering your child at a school, complete the School Entry Form (available at the school) and bring a copy of the immunization record to the school.

 It is important to keep a record of your child’s shots.
 It is the parent's responsibility to let us know if your child gets a shot from anywhere besides the health unit.
 We do not receive immunization information from your health care provider or school.